 Construction on Las Pozas began in 1962, and carried on for the next 20 plus years until James' death in 1984.
-Las Pozas means "the pools" in Spanish, named for the 9 pools on the property created from waters that flow naturally through the property.
-The gardens feature more than thirty structures, ranging from plant sculptures to winding staircases to nowhere, and cathedral inspired screens — some ornately finished, others seemingly incomplete, although it is unclear if they were ever intended to be "finished".
-Most of the construction was done by Plutaco Gastelum, James' friend and co-designer, who was described in Smithsonian magazine as "part Yaqui indian, part Spanish aristocrat and a swashbuckling former rancher, boxer, telegrapher and amateur architect".
+Las Pozas means "the pools" in Spanish, named for the nine pools on the property created from waters that flow naturally through it.
+The gardens feature more than 30 structures, ranging from plant sculptures to winding staircases to nowhere, and cathedral inspired screens — some ornately finished, others seemingly incomplete, although it is unclear if they were ever intended to be "finished."
+Most of the construction was done by Plutaco Gastelum, James' friend and co-designer, who was described in Smithsonian magazine as "part Yaqui indian, part Spanish aristocrat and a swashbuckling former rancher, boxer, telegrapher and amateur architect."
 Gastelum's home is now an eclectic hotel near to Las Pozas.

-Over time, Las Pozas became known to artists, writers, travelers, and photographers interested in James and the Surrealist movement.
+Over time, Las Pozas became known to artists, writers, travelers, and photographers interested in James and Surrealism.
 After James died, the Gastelum family took over the running of Las Pozas.